Hey Good Lookin' (film): Plot

+In Long Island, a mysterious man shows a heavyset, middle-aged woman the remains of a leather jacket, which is of great sentimental value to the woman, and the man tells the story of the jacket's owner.

-In 1950s Brooklyn, Italian-American rebel Vinnie Genzianna is the leader of a greaser gang named "the Stompers".
+In 1953 Brooklyn, New York, Italian-American rebel, Vinnie Genzianna, is the leader of a greaser gang named "The Stompers".
 His best friend, Crazy Shapiro, is subject to multiple murder attempts by Crazy's detective father, Solly.
-While in an old basketball court, Vinnie reunites with an old flame named Rozzie Featherschneid, but their reunion is abruptly interrupted by Rozzie's protective Jewish father, who chains her to her bed to prevent her from seeing Vinnie.
-Vinnie and Crazy steal a car and spend the evening drinking, playing pool, playing pranks on others, and seeing the entire town.
-They arrive at a bar where they meet up with two prostitutes and go to sleep on the beach, waking up to find themselves close to a group of showering women and their mobster husbands.
+While in an old basketball court, Vinnie reunites with an old flame Roslyn "Rozzie" Featherschneid, but their reunion is abruptly interrupted by Rozzie's protective Jewish father, who chains her to her bed to prevent her from seeing Vinnie again.

+Vinnie and Crazy steal a car and spend the evening drinking, playing pool, playing pranks on others and seeing the entire town.
+They arrive at a bar where they encounter two prostitutes and rest on the beach, waking up to find themselves close to a group of showering women and their mobster husbands.
 While Crazy inches over to the ladies, Vinnie finds a dead body buried in the sand.
 The horrified screams of Vinnie and the women alert the mobsters, who beat up Crazy.

-Vinnie runs off and finds himself on the black area of the beach where he bumps into rival gang leader Boogaloo Jones and his gang, the Chaplains.
+Vinnie runs off and finds himself on the black area of the beach where he bumps into rival gang leader, Boogaloo Jones, and his gang: "The Chaplains".
 Boogaloo sets up a rumble between his gang and the Stompers.
-Vinnie later meets up with Roz and Crazy's date Eva.
+Vinnie later meets up with Rozzie and Crazy's date, Eva.
 The four head out to a party, where Vinnie tells the Stompers that they are going to fight with the Chaplains, to which the gang responds negatively.

-Much of the gang and their girls head out to a rock and roll show.
+Much of the gang and their girlfriends head out to a rock and roll show.
 Vinnie is horrified at the idea of Crazy and himself having to fight the Chaplains alone.
-One of the Stompers, Sal, has a run-in with Boogaloo while driving, and winds up in a car crash.
+One of the Stompers, Sal, has a run-in with Boogaloo while driving and winds up in a car crash.
 Vinnie finally persuades the Stompers to rumble with the Chaplains through a passionate speech.